 Not everyone has a problem with sugar.
-Plenty of people add it to their coffee, or have a slice of cake, and feel a-OK.
+Plenty of people add it to their coffee or have a slice of cake and feel a-OK.
 But then there are the ones who don't tolerate sugar well and feel sick, and possibly even experience strong cravings, after eating and/or drinking it.

 If you suspect your current eating habits might be negatively impacting your health, then you might want to consider limiting your sugar intake, or consulting with your doctor on how much sugar is a good amount for you.
-Read on for some symptoms to watch out for, according to experts.
+Read on for some symptoms of sugar sensitivity to watch out for, according to experts.

 1. Your Skin Has Been Breaking Out